 Foreign Exchange Certificate originated because companies and other entities wish to protect themselves against currency risk.
 If a company knows that it will need to exchange one currency for another in the future, it can purchase a Foreign Exchange Certificate to nail down the exchange rate now and not have to worry about what the market exchange rate will be when the exchange takes place.

 Foreign Exchange Certificates are also purchased by speculators.
-A speculators will not purchase the certificate to mitigate currency risk, but in hopes of profiting from it.
-Fluctuation exchange rates makes it possible to earn (as well as lose) money by speculating in foreign exchange certificates.
+Speculators will not purchase the certificate to mitigate currency risk but in hopes of profiting from it.
+Fluctuation exchange rates make it possible to earn (as well as lose) money by speculating in foreign exchange certificates.